golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/task-example-2-hashcat.md

 The parameters are:

-* `a 3` - use a brute-force attack.
+- `a 3` - use a brute-force attack.
 There are 5 other types of attacks.
-* `m 400` - password is hashed with the phpass algorithm.
+- `m 400` - password is hashed with the phpass algorithm.
 There are 320 other alghoritms supported by hashcat.
-* `in.hash` - name of a file containing the hashed password
+- `in.hash` - name of a file containing the hashed password
-* `?a?a?a` - mask to use
+- `?a?a?a` - mask to use

-{% hint style="info" %}
+{% alert level="info" %}
 The complete hashcat arguments reference is available here: [https://hashcat.net/wiki/doku.php?id=hashcat](https://hashcat.net/wiki/doku.php?id=hashcat)
-{% /hint %}
+{% /alert %}

 As a result of the above call, the `hashcat.potfile` will be created with the following content: